 Notwithstanding the above, any ordinance declared by the Council to be necessary as an urgency measure for preserving the public peace, health, or safety and containing the reasons for its urgency, may be introduced and passed at one and the same meeting and, if passed by a five-sevenths vote, shall become effective immediately.

 Sec.
-10. Task Force: Citizen & Neighborhood Participation.
+10. Task Force: Resident & Neighborhood Participation.

-(a) The Council shall appoint a task force to recommend to the Council approaches to greatly increase citizen and neighborhood participation and responsibility.
+(a) The Council shall appoint a task force to recommend to the Council approaches to greatly increase resident and neighborhood participation and responsibility.

 (b) The Council shall establish a District Commission encompassing the entire City.
 The Commission shall be composed of the representatives of seven to fourteen districts, whose boundaries shall be established by the Council.
 The representatives of each district shall advise the Council regarding city matters, including 1) public safety issues; 2) participation in neighborhood planning meetings within the district; and 3) CIP budget priorities for their district.
-Each district representative, at the time of appointment and during his or her service as such, shall be, and remain a resident of the district he or she is appointed to represent.
+Each district representative, at the time of appointment and during their service as such, shall be, and remain a resident of the district they are appointed to represent.

 1. The Council shall establish each year an allocation for public improvements within each district which the district representatives, after a noticed public hearing, shall determine how to expend, subject to Council approval.